CleanroomMC/cleanroom-website/docs/groovy-script/getting_started.md

 The pack name can be anything.
 It's the name that will show up in JEI in tooltips on items you created.

 The pack id is very important.
 It must only consist of lower case letters and `_`.

+If some mod tries to use the pack id internally and the pack id is not specified a fatal message will logged.

 ::: info Warning {id="warning"}
 Changing the pack id will result in created items being lost in existing worlds!